-It's been almost two months since the financial year 2020-21 began, but many are still undecided on the big question - whether to continue with the old tax structure or opt for the new one?
+It's been several months since the financial year 2020-21 began, but many are still undecided on the big question - whether to continue with the old tax structure or opt for the new one?
 The new tax structure has lower rates but requires you to forego all deductions and exemptions, such as those under Sections 80C and 80D.

 Fortunately, the salaried can change their tax structures later.
 If you opt for the new tax structure but later realise that the old tax structure was better, you can switch to it.
 This can be done even within the same financial year.
 However, businesspersons can select their tax structure just once.